Books by Mark on sale online & in bookstores everywhere

 "It's easy to give your all when victory appears to be around the corner.
 The real hero is the man whose sacrifices for his brothers-in-arms come from a sense of duty, even though he knows his efforts are probably doomed to failure."

-Vice-Admiral James B. Stockdale, USN (Ret), Foreward to "The Bridge at Dong Ha"
+Vice Admiral James B. Stockdale, USN (Ret), Foreword to "The Bridge at Dong Ha"

 "Self-esteem" devalues achievement and responsibility, which are the sources of genuine self-respect.

 James Taranto, Best of the Web, April 6, 2007

 “I am not a consensus politician.
 I am a conviction politician."
 Margaret Thatcher

 Aaron Tonken, Hollywood con artist & Democratic fundraiser.

 "Do not fear the enemy, for your enemy can only take your life.
 It is far better that you fear the media, for they will steal your HONOR.
 That awful power, the public opinion of a nation, is created in America by a horde of ignorant, self-complacent simpletons who failed at ditching and shoemaking and fetched up in journalism on their way to the poorhouse."